Industry Guide for the labelling of cosmetics

 7.5 Non-prescribed cautions

-Appropriate measures to eliminate other hazards are not explicitly prescribed in the Cosmetic Regulations.
+Appropriate measures to eliminate other hazards are not explicitly prescribed in the CR.
 It is the manufacturer's and importer's responsibility to recognize an avoidable hazard and to eliminate it by providing specific limits on the use of the cosmetic.
 The following examples may be of some assistance in this regard.

 7.5.1 Non-metallic containers